SWOSSAA CONSTITUTION

 student must compete in only one classification in any play-off or championship

 meet or series in the same season in any activity at the SWOSSAA level.
-(Exception: Open events and relays in Track and
+(Exception: Open events in Track and Field and relays

 4.4.14 A